-In our first specification, we measure investment growth at the firm level, use lagged industry stock returns to proxy for changes in marginal Q, and estimate TLR at the country level.
-As predicted, we find that TLR increases the sensitivity of corporate investment to declining investment opportunities, and find no evidence that TLR influences the sensitivity of investment responses to increasing investment opportunities.
-These results are robust to two different measures of TLR and to extensive controls for important firm-level, industry-level and country-level factors.
-Importantly, we also find support for our hypotheses using alternative investment sensitivity measures based on capital expenditures net of asset sales from Wurgler (2000).6 Overall, these results are consistent with the theory that TLR disciplines over-investment by managers confronted with declining investment opportunities.
-Our main results based on gross capital spending are consistent with the predicted ex ante disciplinary effects of TLR (i.e. curbing investments in ex-ante negative NPV projects), while our robustness tests using Wurgler's sensitivity measures are consistent with disciplinary effects that are both ex ante and ex post (i.e. exiting or downsizing projects determined to be losers) in nature.
+We also find support for our hypotheses using a different data set and alternative investment sensitivity measures based on capital expenditures net of asset sales from Wurgler (2000).6 Overall, these results are consistent with arguments that TLR disciplines investment by managers who are confronted with declining investment opportunities.
+Our main results based on gross capital spending are consistent with the predicted ex ante disciplinary effects of TLR (i.e. curbing investments in ex-ante value destroying projects).
+Our robustness tests using Wurgler's sensitivity measures are consistent with disciplinary effects that embed both ex ante and ex post (i.e. exiting or downsizing projects determined to be losers) aspects, although even with the Wurgler data we cannot examine investment and divestment separately.